2000 Scottish Masters

 The 2000 Regal Scottish Masters was a professional non-ranking snooker tournament which took place from 24 to 29 October.
 The tournament was played at the Motherwell Civic Centre, Scotland, and featured twelve professional players.

 Ronnie O'Sullivan won the tournament for the second time, defeating Stephen Hendry 9–6 in the final.
 Marco Fu recorded his first maximum break in his first round match with Ken Doherty.
 This was the first ever 147 streamed live on the Internet.

+Prize fund

+The breakdown of prize money for the tournament was as follows: